practicalDeveloper/TypeScript_Arkanoid/README.md

   }
  ```

-Right of side of the HTML page contains area with information buttons to react with the game.
+Right of side of the HTML page contains area with information labels and buttons to react with the game.

 ```HTML
 <div class="right">